-The job of a computer system designer with regards to memory subsystems is to make them perform as if all the memory they contained were fast and expensive.
-Utilizing cache memory to store frequently used data and instructions and buffering disk reads into memory give the appearance of faster disk access.
+The job of a computer-system designer, with regards to memory subsystems, is to make the whole computer perform as if all the memory were fast and expensive.
+Thus they utilize cache memory to store frequently used data and instructions and buffer disk reads to memory to give the appearance of faster disk access.
 Figure 4-7 shows a block diagram of the different types of memory used in a typical computer system.

-During program execution, the faster cache memory is searched first by the processor for any requested data or instruction.
-If it's not there, a performance penalty occurs in the form of longer overall access times required to retrieve the information from a slower memory source.
-As chip densities grow, more cache memory will be located on the processor, thus improving overall processing times.
-The Xeon 5520 processor hosts both level 2 and level 3 cache on the chip.
+During program execution, the faster cache memory is checked first for any requested data or instruction.
+If it's not there, a performance penalty is extracted in the form of longer overall access times required to retrieve the information from a slower memory source.